Dhoby Ghaut MRT station: Man and Environment

 The CCL station features a wall relief, Man and Environment by Baet Yeok Kuan.
 The work consists of 36 white gypsum sculptures across the three columns supporting the CCL station.
 These sculptures depict unusual textures the artist captured in the station's vicinity alongside impressions of rocks and plants.
 The artwork intends to urge commuters to be more perceptive of less evident details while relieving the pressures of commuting through the fast-paced station environment.

 In creating the artwork, Baet used pencil and paper to sketch rubbings, while using plasticine to capture moulds.
 These collections of impressions were used as inspiration for the series of organic forms that the artwork uses.
 The work intends to connect commuters to their immediate surroundings while considering the station's functionality and design.
 The sculptures are kept in their original white—the colour of the gypsum used to construct the station and artwork—to blend with the orange walls of the station, which signify the CCL's colour.
 The colour also avoids distracting commuters while making them comfortable.

 The work was produced over three months.
 Each of the 1 by 0.9 m art pieces was hand-sculpted in clay to create the mould for the actual gypsum sculpture.
 Baet was closely involved in the process and ensured the work had an organic and smooth texture.
 The sculptures were installed carefully near the operational area of the station to prevent disruption to commuters.
 The final touches to the work were moulded by hand, rather than using noisier and dustier power tools.
 Reflecting on his work, Baet felt he had "served the public" and found the project to be "very meaningful"; he hoped for his work to be relevant to commuters' daily travels.

 Matrix

 The CCL platforms feature a set of "art seats" entitled Matrix.
 Though the platform seats are intended to be works of art, they are designed to remain functional and practical.
 This work by Lui Honfay and Yasmine Chan, along with Rain, was selected through the International Art Seats Design Competition in 2006.
 Matrix consists of a series of benches engraved with the station name in a dot-matrix style on the seat surface.
 The dot-matrix system was adopted as it was flexible enough to be mass-produced for use in many stations.
 The intriguing combination of signage and seat "impressed" the judges who awarded it the top prize.

+Comic Connect

+A mural is displayed in the NSL station as part of SMRT's Comic Connect, a public art showcase of heritage-themed murals by the train operator.
+The mural, created by Lola Liu, Anthony Chong, and Rene Foo of Visual Arts Centre, depicts the heritage of Dhoby Ghaut through the portrayal of Indian dhobies (washerman), which is the namesake of the area.
+The work also showcases landmarks such as the MacDonald House, The Istana, National Archives of Singapore, Plaza Singapura, National Museum of Singapore, and The Cathay.